Man critically injured in South Austin shooting

-AUSTIN, Texas — A man has suffered life-threatening injuries after an apparent shooting in South Austin.
+AUSTIN, Texas — An 18-year-old man has suffered life-threatening injuries after an apparent shooting in South Austin.

-They then took a man to the hospital with critical injuries from a gunshot wound.
+Patrol Cpl.
+Taber White said a Good Samaritan stopped to help the victim until units arrived.
+ATCEMS took the man to South Austin Medical Center with critical injuries from a gunshot wound.

+KVUE spoke with Jackie Workman, who lives in the apartment building near where the shooting happened.

+“I was sitting in my living room, I live on the edge of the building over there and I heard four loud pops and my first thought was, 'Oh, that sounds like a gun,'" Workman said.
+"It was really rapid.
+It was just like, pop, pop, pop, pop."

 No other details were immediately available.